jax-ml/jax/docs/notebooks/Distributed_arrays_and_automatic_parallelization.md

 +++ {"id": "JukoaRhl4tXJ"}

 With sharded input data, the compiler can give us parallel computation.
-In particular, functions decorated with `jax.jit` can operate over sharded arrays without copying data onto a single device.
+In particular, functions decorated with {func}`jax.jit` can operate over sharded arrays without copying data onto a single device.
 Instead, computation follows sharding: based on the sharding of the input data, the compiler decides shardings for intermediates and output values, and parallelizes their evaluation, even inserting communication operations as necessary.

 For example, the simplest computation is an elementwise one: